 To start with, you first need to set up the correct compilation environment by installing some development tools and compilers.

 Since I’m using Ubuntu 16.04, the command for this is:

-Next, we are going to clone the Wazuh repository and use the supplied script to setup OSSEC:
+Next, we are going to install the GPG key and add the repository:

-Your OSSEC manager is ready.
+Your Wazuh manager is installed and ready.
 You can verify all is working as expected with the following command:

 You should see a similar output to this: